 Infinite career possibilities abound in the field of Food Services.
 Professionally trained cooks and chefs are consistently in high demand, from premier hotels and educational institutions to care facilities, private clubs and cruise lines to industrial camp kitchens, there are no limits to the possibilities for your potential employment.

 The Culinary Arts program is designed to meet the need for qualified cooks in the hospitality industry.
 The program provides professional cook training in a practical, hands-on learning environment achieved through our commercial kitchen.

-During the eight-month program in the kitchen, students rotate through a variety of stations.
+Students will rotate through a variety of stations in the kitchen.
 Each station has a different culinary focus.
 Students will also participate in a variety of caterings, banquets and community events, all of which broaden and enhance the student experience.

-- Math 10 (Applications, Principles, Apprenticeship and Workplace, or Foundations and Pre-Calculus) and English 10; OR - Mature Student Status with acceptable scores on College Assessments or the GED® test satisfactory TB test
+- Math 10 (Applications, Principles, Apprenticeship and Workplace, or Foundations & Pre-Calculus) and English 10; OR - Mature Student Status with acceptable scores on College Assessments or GED® test.

+Satisfactory TB test